debridge-finance/deploy-safe-from-solana/README.md

+# Initiate deployment of Safe account on EVM Chain from Solana

-### What's that?
+### About
-Small example of how easily you could init Gnosis Safe in EVM chain using deBridge external call from Solana
+This is an example of how to deploy a Safe account in the EVM chain by sending a cross-chain message from the Solana address through deBridge infrastructure.

 ### How to run?
 `ts-node ./src/index.ts`
-Make sure that you've specified solana private key in the `.env` file
+Make sure that you've specified Solana private key in the `.env` file

 ### Example output
 ```